Akegarasu/sd-webui-images-browser/README.md

 ## Credit

-Credit goes above all to the original maintainer of this extension: https://github.com/yfszzx/stable-diffusion-webui-images-browser
+Credit goes to the original maintainer of this extension: https://github.com/yfszzx and to major contributor https://github.com/Klace